 What an RMT Does

 Registered Massage Therapists are soft tissue experts.
-They are highly knowledgeable in the areas of bones, muscles, tendons, ligaments, joint and connective tissues.
+They are highly knowledgeable in the areas of bones, muscles, tendons, ligaments, joints, and connective tissues.

 Where an RMT Works

-Registered Massage Therapists are found working in hospitals, multi-disciplinary clinics, spas and resorts around the world, sports facilities, or within their own private practice.
+Registered Massage Therapists are found working in hospitals, multi-disciplinary clinics, spas and resorts around the world, sports facilities, or within private practice.

 Who an RMT Treats

-Registered Massage Therapists are trained to assess and treat patients including; but not limited to the following:
+Registered Massage Therapists are trained to assess and treat patients with ailments and illnesses including; but not limited to the following:

 - Musculoskeletal injury